- Washington Crossing the Delaware by Emanuel Leutze

 Washington Crossing the Delaware by Emanuel Leutze

-Emanuel Gittlieb Leutze is an American painter of German origin who specialised in painting historical events, especially American historical accounts including the arrival of Christopher Columbus and the American War of Independence.
+Emanuel Gottlieb Leutze is a painter of German origin who specialised in painting historical events, especially American historical accounts including the arrival of Christopher Columbus and the American War of Independence.

 The latter was the theme in this 1851 painting of Washington Crossing the Delaware, an oil on canvas showing the event that occurred in 1776 following a surprise attack from the American on the British during the battle of Trenton.